ErpNetDocs/tech/advanced/calculated-attributes/canonical-notation.md

 return product.ProductType.Name;
 ```

+Explanation:

+- `subject` is the current object for which the calculated attribute is evaluated.
-The script gets the related `Product`, then gets its related `ProductType`, and finally returns the value of its `Name` attribute.
+- The script gets the related `Product`.
+- Then it gets the related `ProductType`.
+- Finally, it returns the value of the `Name` attribute.

-If the script returns `null`, the value of the calculated attribute is `null`.
+- If the script returns `null`, the value of the calculated attribute is `null`.

 For more information, see [Scripting in calculated attributes](scripting/index.md).